VIPriors/vipriors.github.io/index.md

 **Important dates**

-- Deadline: July 28th, 2020
+- ~~Deadline: July 28th, 2020~~

 *Note that this deadline has been pulled forward ~~by two weeks to August 2nd~~ to July 28th to accomodate uploading the required materials to the conference website in time.
 Organizers will contact accepted posters about hosting their posters.*

 ## VIPriors Challenges

-We present the "Visual Inductive Priors for Data-Efficient Computer Vision'' challenges.
+We present the "Visual Inductive Priors for Data-Efficient Computer Vision" challenges.
 We offer four challenges, where models are to be trained from scratch, and we reduce the number of training samples to a fraction of the full set.

 Please see the [challenges page](/challenges) for submission instructions and deadlines.